kkmedlin/object_detection_with_pascal_voc/README.md

 # Pascal VOC: ResNet vs YOLO
-Evaluating ResNet classification and YOLO object detection performance on the Pascal VOC dataset.
+Compared ResNet classification and YOLO object detection on Pascal VOC to evaluate coverage vs peak performance trade-offs and the impact of class imbalance.
+ResNet is faster and excels on common classes, while YOLO ensures full class coverage.

 ---
 ## Motivation

-1. After extensive work on classification problems for my dissertation, I wanted to expand my toolkit to include object detection.
-I was especially interested in exploring how adding localization changes performance and outcomes.
+1. Expand my ML toolkit beyond classification to object detection and explore how localization affects performance.

-2. I also wanted to experiment with using AI as a coding assistant.
-I primarily worked with ChatGPT, which not only helped with syntax and debugging but also generated thoughtful reflection questions about my progress when prompted.
-You can see these questions and my answers in the /development_reports, which document my learning curve throughout the project.
+2. Practice reflective learning with AI assistance: I used ChatGPT to assist with debugging, syntax, and to generate reflection questions.
+See /development_reports for my learning curve and answers.

 ---